CGP Grant Program

-CGP supports policy-oriented projects conducted by an array of U.S. and Japanese institutions (including non-profit organizations, universities, and think tanks).
-These projects explore contemporary issues common to countries and/or local communities and involve cooperation among academics, practitioners, civil servants, and civil society organizations.
+CGP supports a wide range of policy-oriented projects conducted by U.S. and Japanese institutions including universities, think tanks and non-profit organizations.
+These policy-oriented projects explore contemporary issues of global concern and issues common to the U.S. and Japan, which involve cooperation among academics, practitioners, civil servants, and civil society organizations.
+Successful projects have domestic and international policy impact.

 *Applications are accepted from U.S. non-profit organizations only.

-CGP supports projects aimed to promote the understanding of Japan at the local level as well as to foster networking and mutual understanding among the civil society sectors of Japan and the U.S.
+CGP supports projects aimed to promote the understanding of Japan at the local level, develop the next generation of leaders and/or those that foster networking and mutual understanding among the civil society sectors of Japan and the U.S.

 - Establishing national and/or regional networks in the field of U.S.-Japan exchange and outreach;